alexwgraves/ville/README.md

 ## Local Development

 Ville uses [Parcel](https://parceljs.org) to bundle resources.
-For development, run `npm run dev` to build and watch the CSS and JS.
-Then run `parcel index.html` in another terminal tab, and it will serve the app at `localhost:1234`.
+For development, run `npm run dev`, which will build, watch, and serve the app at `localhost:1234`.
 (You may need to run `npx parcel index.html` if the first command doesn't work.)

 ## Deploying